Places to Go, People to See

 We are close to the Georgian city of Bath and less than two hours by train from London.
 The nearest railway station is in Frome, around 3 miles away, and Bristol International Airport is a 45-minute drive

 Once here you’re ideally placed for sallies into Somerset, Wiltshire and Dorset.
 Visit Bath for its Roman history, its Georgian past or its ultra-modern Spa .
 Tour Longleat , enjoy walking the Mendips or the gardens at Stourhead .
 It’s an easy drive out to Glastonbury and the Somerset Levels.
-We’re just a few miles from fabulous restaurants – Babington House, The Roth Bar and Grill and Osip in Bruton, plenty of variety in Frome and our special favourite, Goodfellows in Wells.
+We’re just a few miles from fabulous restaurants – Babington House, The Roth Bar and Grill and Osip in Bruton, plenty of variety in Frome and our special favourite, Goodfellows at 7b St Thomas Street in Wells.
 Plenty of good gastro-pubs in the area too, many listed in the restaurant guide we send our guests before arrival

 Frome itself boasts more listed buildings than anywhere else in Somerset – check out the helpful Discover Frome website – and it’s close enough for the hardy to walk there.
 On the first Sunday of every month (except January & February) the Frome Independent street market takes over the whole centre of the town and attracts visitors from near and far.
 Check out the Frome Festival too

 The Dorset coast is a short trip to the south – drive to Lyme Regis, West Bay, Bridport or Studland, or take the little train from Frome to Weymouth.
-And the schools at DownsideKing’s BrutonSherborne and Millfield are perhaps thirty minutes’ drive, and Bryanston less than an hour (think booking our Family Suite)
+And the schools at DownsideKing’s BrutonSherborne and Millfield are perhaps thirty minutes’ drive, with Bryanston less than an hour (think booking our Family Suite)

 The lake at nearby Stourhead estate - photo by Ian Wilson